 To freeze, first allow egg bites to fully cool.
 Place them on a parchment-lined baking sheet and freeze them for about an hour, then transfer them to an airtight container or freezer resealable freezer bag.

-Reheat in the microwave at 30 intervals.
+Microwave Reheating: Reheat in the microwave on high at 30 intervals until heated through.

-More Eggs for Breakfast
+More Breakfast Egg Recipes

 Looking for a bigger breakfast?
 Check out our list of 30+ delicious, easy-to-make frittata recipes!